Escape on an Australian Road Trip • Our Top 5 Epic Aussie Driving Routes

 Lighthouse at Byron Bay

-North of Brisbane you are on the Bruce Highway and you will soon reach Noosa and the incredible Fraser Island.
-From Noosa you can cruise the mangroves and wetlands, but everyone should visit the sands of Fraser Island (K’gari).
+North of Brisbane you are on the Bruce Highway and you will soon reach Noosa and the incredible K’gari (formerly Fraser Island).
+From Noosa you can cruise the mangroves and wetlands, but everyone should visit the sands of K’gari.
 This World Heritage listed island is famous for being the world’s largest sand island, but less well known are the tall rainforests and freshwater lakes that inhabit the dunes.

 The limestone scenery provides a good turn-off along the Bruce Highway at the Capricorn Caves, before continuing to Airlie Beach; the gateway to the beautiful Whitsunday Islands.
 The islands are as close to an image of paradise as you can dream of, so you should spend some time on a boat cruise to see this with your own eyes.